Los Angeles streetcar strike of 1919: 1901–1903

 Huntington faced his first encounter with labor in Los Angeles in 1901 when the Los Angeles Railway's platform men—and motormen—demanded that their hourly wages be increased from twenty to twenty-two and a half cents per hour.
-In June the employees accepted the company's counterproposal of a progressive wage scale based on seniority men with under four years experience wouldbe paid twenty cents per hour, those with four years twenty-one cents, and those with five or more years at the Los Angeles Railway twenty-two cents per hour.
+In June the employees accepted the company's counterproposal of a progressive wage scale based on seniority men with under four years experience would be paid twenty cents per hour, those with four years twenty-one cents, and those with five or more years at the Los Angeles Railway twenty-two cents per hour.
 This created a huge setback for union unity.
 Instead of working for a common cause, each worker sought to work towards personal gain.
 This dilemma increased once Huntington threatened to fire anyone who joined a union.
 An effort was made by the Los Angeles Council of Labor in 1901 and 1902 to amalgamate the streetcar workers in the Los Angeles Basin.
 Huntington trampled the attempts of the council with threats of firing employees caught joining the cause.

 Organizers from San Francisco came to Los Angeles and organized the Local No. 203 of the Amalgamated Association of Street Railway Employees in 1903 despite Huntington’s work against unions in years prior.
 The new local gained steam and quickly accumulated over 200 in membership.
 Previously dismissed employees attempted to call up strikes on two separate occasions in March and April, but Huntington did not tolerate any of it.
 Managers were ordered to fire employees that participated or sympathized with the strike and police force were used against employees attempting to march out.
 Huntington rewarded employees that chose to stay loyal to the company with a ten percent wage increase.

 The following labor clash in April 1903 known as the Pacific Electric Railway Strike of 1903 was caused by the unrest of racial divides in labor practices.
 The Amalgamated Association of Street Railway Employees decided to assist the Mexican laborers working in the Huntington construction gangs to organize their own union.
 Mexican laborers were hired to lay track in the southwest because their low wage rate, $1.00 to $1.25 for a ten-hour day, was significantly less than other minorities, such as the Chinese, who collected up to $1.75 per day for the same work.
 The Mexican Federal Union was formed in 1903 and raised great support in the community.
 Work on the Main Street line was stopped and demands were made to Pacific Electric for increased wages.
 Huntington refused to meet these demands and replaced them with black, Japanese, and white laborers while still paying them higher wages than had been paid towards the Mexicans.